AdobeDocs/campaign.en/help/v8/send/delivery-failures.md

 **For Android V1**

 For each notification, Adobe Campaign receives the synchronous errors directly from the FCM server.
-Adobe campaign handles them on the fly and generates hard or soft errors according to the severity of the error and retries can be performed:
+Adobe Campaign handles them on the fly and generates hard or soft errors according to the severity of the error and retries can be performed:

 * Payload length exceeded, connection issue, service availability issue: retry performed, soft error, failure reason is **[!UICONTROL Refused]**.
 * Device quota exceeded: no retry, soft error, failure reason is **[!UICONTROL Refused]**.